DSIN-INSA-Strasbourg/Hermes/plugins/datasources/ldap/README.md

   datamodel:
     oneDataType:
       sources:
-        your_source_name: # 'your_source_name' was set in plugin's settings
+        your_source_name: # 'your_source_name' was set in plugin settings
           fetch:
             type: fetch
             vars:
               # Facultative : the basedn to use for 'fetch' operation.
-              # If unset, setting's basedn will be used
+              # If unset, setting basedn will be used
               base: "ou=exampleOU,dc=example,dc=com"
-              # Facultative : the operation's scope for 'fetch' operation
+              # Facultative : the operation scope for 'fetch' operation
               # Valid values are :
               # - base : to search the "base" object itself
               # - one, onelevel : to search the "base" object’s immediate children